A model reference adaptive system approach for nonlinear online parameter identification: Introduction

 The paper is structured as follows.
-In Section \ref{sec::adptive_sys} we introduce the model class under consideration as well as the adaptive system that we propose for the online parameter identification task.
-Section \ref{sec:Error} provides an error analysis as well as convergence results for both exact and noisy data.
+In Section \ref{sec::intro}, we first introduce the model class under consideration.
+Then, the adaptive system that we propose for the online parameter identification task is presented.
+Section \ref{sec:Error} provides an error analysis and convergence results for both exact and noisy data.
 Moreover, well-posedness of the adaptive system and therewith well-definedness of the method is established there.
 Finally, in Section \ref{sec:ex} we discuss two examples of coefficient identification problems in parabolic PDEs, where the convergence conditions from Section \ref{sec:Error} can be verified.
+The Appendix supplements some auxiliary results.